This document presents and discusses an extension to GNU Taler that provides anonymous age-restriction.

 For normal denominations without support for age restriction, the calculation for the signature check is as before (borrowing notation from Florian’s thesis):

-Here, is the EdDSA public key of a coin,
+Here, is the EdDSA public key of a coin, is its signature and is the RSA public key of the denomination.

 For denominations with support for age restriction, the exchange takes the